gosu/gosu/dependencies/msvcrt-ruby/README.md

 compiled using MinGW, and only ship with libraries in the `.a` format, e.g.
 `libmsvcrt-ruby200.dll.a`.

-Thankfully, the Ruby Installer packages include a DLL that we can use to generate a `.lib` file like so:
+However, the Ruby Installer packages include a DLL that we can use to generate a `.lib` file like so:

 https://adrianhenke.wordpress.com/2008/12/05/create-lib-file-from-dll/

-(Note: For 64-bit versions, it seems to work if you follow these steps from a Windows SDK 7.1 command prompt, but not from the 32-bit Visual C++ Express command prompt, even when using `/MACHINE:x64`.
+(Note: For 64-bit versions, it seems to work if you follow these steps from a Windows SDK 7.1 command prompt, but not from the 32-bit Visual C++ Express command prompt, even when using `/MACHINE:x64`.)

 We can also use most of the headers included in the Ruby Installer packages.
 However we need a platform- and compiler-specific `ruby/config.h` for our